LuisScoccola/fufpy/README.md

 # FufPy: fast union-find in Python (with Numba)

-Implementation of union-find (aka disjoint-set) data structure, including retrieving the subset corresponding to an element, and all subsets.
+Implementation of union-find (aka disjoint-set) data structure.
+Currently, for performance, the structure is defined on a set $\{0, \dots, n-1\}$, of size $n$, which is specified at initialization.

+It implements the operations $union$, $find$, and $subset$, which returns the subset corresponding to an element.
+A main use case is [hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering).

 The implementation is inspired by `scipy`'s UnionFind module.